Blackymas/NSPanel_HA_Blueprint/CONTRIBUTING.md

 1. Fork the repository.

-2. Create a working branch and start with your changes!
+2. Create a working branch based on the `dev` branch and start with your changes!

 ### Commit your update